10 Halloween Activities To Try In Edinburgh

 The Edinburgh Dungeon is a fiendishly exciting visitor attraction located right in the heart of the Scottish capital near Waverley Bridge.
 Descend into the depths with a brave group of friends and take an interactive tour of Gothic city's dark past.

 You'll get to meet infamous characters such as Burke & Hare, test whether you can stomach Dr Knox's Anatomy Theatre, and be...
 I mean, sit down to dinner with the Bean Family!
-The Edinburgh Dungeon won best Scotland visitor attraction in 2014, and as the city's self-proclaimed 'Home of Halloween' it regularly launches new shows to coincide with the last week of October.
+As Edinburgh's self-proclaimed 'Home of Halloween' it regularly launches new shows to coincide with the last week of October.

 Edinburgh Dungeon - The city's Home of Halloween.